A brief history of the Academic Associates® Reading Program

 About The Founder

 Cliff Ponder, an elementary school principal and teacher for 20 years, was frustrated that large numbers of students couldn’t learn to read.
 After leaving school administration, he bought into a franchised reading center.
 Recognizing that it had many flaws, he spent years devising his own program.
-He discovered some exciting new research on the neural architecture of the brain and began developing a logical, step-by-step method of teaching reading that would work in harmony with the brain, calling it the Academic Associates® Reading Course.
+He discovered some exciting new research on the neural architecture of the brain and began developing a logical, step-by-step method of teaching reading that would work in harmony with the brain, calling it the Academic Associates® Reading Program.
 This program has helped thousands of students of all ages in hundreds of schools and learning centers around the world.
 Cliff Ponder had over 50 years of experience as an educator, and has left behind a legacy, being recognized as the world’s leading authority on reading instruction.
-Faith Manguba, is a testament of the success of teaching this elite program and proudly accepted Cliff’s full endorsement and appointment as his predecessor as President of the Academic Associates® Reading Course nationally and internationally.
+Faith Manguba, is a testament of the success of teaching this elite program and proudly accepted Cliff’s full endorsement and appointment as his predecessor as President of the Academic Associates® Reading Program nationally and internationally.

 …learned to read in 4 hours and was able to read 100 words.
 Her confidence is soaring.